sjpcp5/obsidian_notes/Technical/Why Rust?.md

 Its starting to make its way into tech industry powerhouse like Microsoft, Amazon, Discord, Facebook, and Dropbox, to name a few.

+#Variables
+Something unique to Rust if you assign a value to a variable you can't change it.
+Because if you intend to change the value of a variable at runtime after you've assigned a value to it, you have to explicity declare the variable as mutable,

+#Operators